Rear Suspension, Differential and Drivetrain

 Installing a roll of wire wool turned rapidly from precision surgery into determined stuffing, using a length of snapped broom handle as a ramrod:

-The double-skinned silencer was then rewelded (not easy, and certainly not the tidiest welding I've ever done, I think all the soot in the silencer was contaminating the weld):
+The double-skinned silencer was then rewelded (not easy, and certainly not the tidiest welding I've ever done, I think all the soot in the silencer was contaminating the weld.
+Luckily it's the top of the silencer so not visible when on the car!):

 As you can see in the earlier pictures, I'd already sandblasted the driveshafts in readiness for paint or powdercoating.
 As they'd been sat for several months, surface rusting had taken place necessitating a further session in the sandblaster.
 I decided that painting would suffice so the splined sections and the bores for the UJ cups were masked off and the parts primed, then painted satin black.